MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-7-eos-faq/troubleshoot-extended-security-updates-issues.md

 - Make sure that the package is meant for your operating system edition and architecture.
 - Restart the computer, and then try to install the package again.​
-- If you still see the error message, see [The update is not applicable to your computer](/windows/deployment/update/windows-update-troubleshooting#the-update-is-not-applicable-to-your-computer) in [Windows Update troubleshooting](/windows/deployment/update/windows-update-troubleshooting)  to see a list of the most common reasons for this message.
+- If you still see the error message, see [The update is not applicable to your computer](/windows/deployment/update/windows-update-troubleshooting#the-update-is-not-applicable-to-your-computer).

 #### Additional steps

-If the preceding steps don't resolve the problem, do this on the affected computer:
+If the preceding steps don't resolve the problem, follow these steps on the affected computer:

 1. Copy the component-based servicing (CBS) log file (C:\Windows\Logs\CBS\CBS.log).
 2. Contact [Microsoft Support](https://support.microsoft.com/contactus/), and provide this log file.

 ### Installer encountered an error: 0x80096010.
 The digital signature of the object did not verify

-When you install an update that is required by ESU, you see a message that resembles the following:
+When you install an update that's required by ESU, you see a message similar to the following example:

 > Installer encountered an error: 0x80096010.
 The digital signature of the object did not verify.